The Ontario Ministry of Tourism, Culture and Sport is pleased to introduce a revised edition of the Standards for Community Museums in Ontario.

 The museum's governing body

-An appointed or elected body that is responsible only for the operation of the museum, such as a Board of Directors, a Management Committee, or an Advisory Committee.
+An appointed or elected body that is solely responsible for the operation of the museum, such as a Board of Directors, a Management Committee, or an Advisory Committee.
 This body cannot have a mandate that includes other municipal entities (e.g. libraries, tourist offices, or recreation centres).
-Please refer to Changing Times Bulletins nos.
-5 and 6 for guidelines regarding municipal museums.

 "The governing body of a museum may be an elected or appointed Board of Trustees or Directors, or a Management or Advisory Board or Committee of municipal officials.
 Whatever its formation, it is the legal entity that is accountable to the public and to the museum community for the policy, financing and administration of the museum."
 CMA Ethics Guidelines